fawaz-dabbaghieh/PanPA/README.md

                         Numbers of cores to use for aligning -o OUT_DIR, --out_dir OUT_DIR
                         Output directory where the index files and graphs from the MSAs are stored

 ```

-### align
+### Aligning
-For aligning query sequences to the graphs, you need to give three main inputs:
+For aligning query sequences to the graphs, you need to give three main inputs to the subcommand `align`:
 the index that was built with `--index`, the input graphs which can be a directory, a text file with list, or
 given directly in the command, and finally the query sequences in FASTA.
 If DNA sequences
 are given, then the user needs to use the flag `--dna`.
 The user can also